Primary and Nursery School

 Our school is committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff and volunteers to share this commitment.
 We are advised to inform all parents and carers of our duty to report concerns that a child may have been neglected or abused to the relevant authorities.
 We may do so, in some circumstances, without your consent and/or without informing you.

-The school's Designated Safeguarding Lead (DSL) is Angela Fleming, the Deputy Safeguarding Lead is Emily Mayo.
+The school's Designated Safeguarding Lead (DSL) is Emily Mayo.

 The school's governor with responsibility for safeguarding is Hazel Warner.

-The school's designated lead for Child Sexual Exploitation is Angela Fleming.
+The school's designated lead for Child Sexual Exploitation is Emily Mayo.

 MASH is the central resource for the whole of Devon receiving all safeguarding and child protection enquiries.
 If you have any concerns about the welfare and safety of a child please contact them on 0345 1551071.

 The school is part of Operation Encompass which runs jointly between schools and Devon and Cornwall Police.